INTO-CPS-Association/fault-injection-maestro/readme.md

 faultinject-bundle-1.0.0-SNAPSHOT-jar-with-dependencies.jar.zip```.
 Unzip the jar and place in the ```fi-example``` folder.

-Follow the instructions in [fi-example/README.md] to run FI experiments with the watertank and the incubator.
+Follow the [fi-example/README.md](instructions) to run FI experiments with the watertank and the incubator.

-### Other Examples
+### Case-study for the ICSRS21 paper

 #### Water-tank Co-simulation Case-Study
 *NOTE: Download the code with tag icsrs21